SaiBalaji-PSS/Video-Player/README.md

 * Google Firebase Authentication
 * Custom Video Player using AVKit with seek slider, pause/play, seek forward/backward for 5 seconds, queue based player with buttons to play next and previous video in the queue, full screen option.
 * Resume functionality to save the current time stamp of a video using Core Data.
-* Implemented Airplay functionlaity to play the video on other Apple devices.
+* Implemented Airplay functionality to play the video on other Apple devices.

 ## SCREEN SHOTS
 <img width="736" alt="Screenshot 2024-07-13 at 1 59 05 PM" src="https://github.com/user-attachments/assets/cd551354-268c-485d-87e5-27668d645814">